youssof20/promptly/README.md

 ### Development Guidelines
 - Follow TypeScript best practices
+- Use Prettier for code formatting
 - Write tests for new features
-- Update documentation
+- Update documentation for API changes
-- Follow the existing code style
-- Ensure accessibility compliance

 ## 📄 License